silvio/gerrit-rust/README.md

 *   manage of topics over more than one repository (git submodules like)

     *   [x] **0.1.0** `ggr topic create <BRANCHNAME> [-r sub:rev]`
-        TBD Create branch at main folder and specified subfolders.
+        Create branch at main folder and specified subfolders.
 If a branch with same name exists it isn't touched. `rev` is the reference where branch should created Defaults to `orign/master`.
 For base folder use `-r .`.

         *   [ ] execute in subfolders: create branch in this repo and in baserepo.